callius/target-kt/README.md

 }
 ```

-The included `EmailAddress` class is an example of a `ValueObject` implementation.
+Value object classes can be inlined on the JVM.
+This `EmailAddress` class is an example of such a `ValueObject`
+implementation.

 ```kotlin
 /**